 4. Benefits the child in higher education

-A study has found that children who attended full-time kindergarten (six hours a day) displayed better language and mathematics skills, which would be helpful later (4).
+Attending preschool at age 4 significantly increases the likelihood of attending college, indicating long-term academic benefits (10).
+Studies show that children who attend pre-K enter kindergarten with better academic skills and stronger executive functioning than those who do not (11).
+Researchers from the University of Manitoba found that, children who attended full-time kindergarten (six hours a day) displayed better language and mathematics skills.
+The study states, “The results suggest that targeted FDK programs may engender some long-term benefits in mathematics for lower socioeconomic status students, particularly girls (12).”
 Early math skills like understanding size, shapes, and patterns, counting verbally, and recognizing numerals can be the foundation for advanced mathematical skills in higher education.
 There are different wonderful activities to make these mathematical concepts easily understandable to preschoolers that lay the foundation for higher education.
-These are taught through various mathematical tools, which are colorful and highly engaging for toddlers (5).
+These are taught through various mathematical tools, which are colorful and highly engaging for toddlers (13).

 5. Nurtures the child’s curiosity